Akrog/cinderlib/docs/topics/backends.rst

 Available volumes
 -----------------

-Just like the *Backend* class keeps track of all the *Backend* instances in the `backends` class attribute, each *Backend* instance will keep track of all the volumes that have been created in the *Backend*, regardless of how they have been created, and still exist in the storage backend.
-So all volumes that have been successfully deleted will no longer be there.
+The *Backend* class keeps track of all the *Backend* instances in the `backends` class attribute, and each *Backend* instance has a `volumes` property that will return a `list` all the existing volumes in the specific backend.
+Deleted volumes will no longer be present.

-We can access the *Volumes* with the `volumes` instance attribute of type `set`.

 So assuming that we have an `lvm` variable holding an initialized *Backend* instance where we have created volumes we could list them with: